 The Civil Society Support Programme (CSSP) is a multi donor fund supporting civil society capacity development in Ethiopia.
-The programme has provided grant-funding and capacity development opportunities to 513 civil society organisations from across all regions of Ethiopia.
-CSSP is managed by a consortium, led by the British Council (Ethiopia) and has been funded by seven international donors including IrishAid, UKAID, Canada, the Dutch, Danish and Norwegian MFAs and SIDA.
+The first phase of the programme (CSSP1, 2011-2017) provided grant-funding and capacity development opportunities to 513 civil society organisations from across all regions of Ethiopia.
+CSSP1 was managed by a consortium, led by the British Council (Ethiopia) and funded by seven international donors including IrishAid, UKAID, Canada, the Dutch, Danish and Norwegian MFAs and SIDA.

-The programme has taken an innovative approach to supporting constructive engagement between civil society and government at a local level.
-This is based on a strong and ongoing political economy analysis through the life of the programme and the creation of a distinct culture focused on prioritising hard-to-reach people, issues and geographic areas.
+The programme took an innovative approach to supporting constructive engagement between civil society and government at a local level.
+This was based on a strong and ongoing political economy analysis through the life of the programme and the creation of a distinct culture focused on prioritising hard-to-reach people, issues and geographic areas.

 INTRAC provided the following support to the programme over a six year period: